 Every major train company in Europe has a website where you can easily find prices, timetables and cheap deals.
 Check their homepages regularly or subscribe to train company newsletters to find the best deals.

-- Booking as far in advance as SIX months before travel can land you some of the best early-bird deals
+- Booking as far in advance as SIX months before travel can land you some of the best early-bird deals.

 More Than Just a Train Ride

 Many train companies offer a 2-for-1 discount on Museums and other activities, which is a bonus.
+And if you are travelling solo and feel brave enough to strike up a conversation with a fellow traveller, it’s a great way to explore the city you’re planning to visit.

-Trains to Other Destinations – Beyond Western Europe
+Trains Beyond Western Europe

 Sammi says